samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ## Working with Language Servers

-Language servers are a crucial part of Tehanu's intelligent coding features, providing capabilities like auto-completion, go-to-definition, and real-time error checking.
+Language servers provide capabilities like auto-completion, go-to-definition, and real-time error checking.

 ### What are Language Servers?

 Language servers implement the Language Server Protocol (LSP), which standardizes communication between the editor and language-specific tools.
-This allows Tehanu to support advanced features for multiple programming languages without implementing each feature separately.
+This allows editors to support advanced features for multiple programming languages without implementing each feature separately.

 Some key features provided by language servers include: